lee-init/react-component-library/README.md

 ## Description
 This component library is can be used with React applications that use TypeScript.
+Library also comes with Storybook - Telemetry is turned off by default.

 ## Installation
 To install, clone the repo to your project and run `npm install`